swoorpious/better-ytsubtitles/README.md

 ### Usage
 Can be used with any extension which lets you add custom css.

-These edits were created with [Stylus](https://add0n.com/stylus.html) for custom css.
+These edits were made with [Stylus](https://add0n.com/stylus.html) for custom css.

 ### Pros & Cons
 - Makes YouTube subtitles look prettier.